SAP-samples/teched2023-AI267/exercises/ex1/README.md

    <br>![](/exercises/ex1/images/29.png)
 4. Train dialog opens.
    The values for Parameters will be defaulted and do not change it.
-   The Artifacts values for dataset and datasetSchema to be copied from the file XXX
+   The Artifacts values for dataset and datasetSchema will be provided by the speaker.
    <br>![](/exercises/ex1/images/30.png)
 5. Click on **Train** button
    <br>![](/exercises/ex1/images/31.png)